batariloa/Kotlin-Benchmark-Sequence-vs-Collections/README.md

 # Kotlin-Benchmark-Sequence-vs-Collections
 Benchmark of Kotlin sequence vs collections on chained transformations of a short list of objects.
+Tested for my own amusement.

 ## Benchmark results
 <pre>